Joy to the World: Origin

 "Joy to the World" was written by the English minister and hymnist Isaac Watts, based on a Christian interpretation of Psalm 98 and Genesis 3.
-The song was first published in 1719 in Watts's collection The Psalms of David: Imitated in the Language of the New Testament, and applied to the Christian State and Worship.
-The paraphrase is Watts's Christological interpretation.
-Consequently, he does not emphasize with equal weight the various themes of Psalm 98.
+The song was first published in 1719 under the title "The Messiah's Coming and Kingdom" in Watts's collection The Psalms of David: Imitated in the Language of the New Testament, and applied to the Christian State and Worship.
+In it, he asserts that Psalms 96-98 refer to "Christ's Incarnation, his setting up his Gospel-Kingdom to judge or rule the Gentiles, and the Judgment and Destruction of the Heathen Idols".
+The paraphrase is Watts's Christological interpretation of Psalm 98.
 In first and second stanzas, Watts writes of heaven and earth rejoicing at the coming of the King.
-Watts did not write this hymn as a Christmas carol, as the lyrics do not reflect the Virgin birth of Jesus, but rather Christ's Second Coming.
 Stanza three, an interlude that alludes to Genesis 3:17–19 rather than to the psalm text, speaks of Christ's blessings extending victoriously over the realm of sin.
 The cheerful repetition of the phrase "far as the curse is found" has caused this stanza to be omitted from some hymnals.
 But the line makes joyful sense when understood from the New Testament eyes through which Watts interprets the psalm.
-Stanza four celebrates Christ's rule over the nations."
-The nations are called to celebrate because God's faithfulness to the house of Israel had brought salvation to the world.
+Stanza four celebrates Christ's rule over the nations.
+The nations are called to celebrate because God's faithfulness to the House of Israel had brought salvation to the world.